Coronavirus FAQs: What's Up With Bubble Dining? Should You Hand Out Halloween Candy?

 The short answer, our experts say: Probably not.

-"While there's no randomized control trials on the question, It's very, very unlikely," Harris explains.
+"While there's no randomized control trials on the question, it's very, very unlikely," Harris explains.

 The reason is the type of skin, she says: The skin coating the ear canal is comparable to that on arms and the body, which acts as a natural barrier to the outside world.

-On the other hand, the mucosal membrane (AKA – the lining that covers your eyes and nose) is much more susceptible to external particles.
+On the other hand, the mucosal membrane (aka – the lining that covers your eyes and nose) is much more susceptible to external particles.

 "I wouldn't worry very much about the ears," Clements says.